front-commerce/developers.front-commerce.com/source/docs/magento1/exposing-additional-attributes.md

 ---
 id: exposing-additional-attributes
 title: Exposing additional attributes
+description: In many shops, there are more attributes than the standard ones available in Magento.
+They then needs to be fetched by Front-Commerce for usage in your application.
+In this documentation guide, you will learn how to add these attributes to any Magento REST endpoint.
 ---

-In many shops, there are more attributes than the standard ones available in Magento.
-This can achieved in several ways in Magento but it then needs to be fetched by Front-Commerce.
-This can be done by exposing the newly created attributes in the endpoints already used in Front-Commerce.
+An example of what this page will show you is how to expose a newly created attributes in the endpoints already used in Front-Commerce.
 For instance, when retrieving products, Front-Commerce uses the `/api/rest/products` URL.

-In this documentation guide, you will learn how to add these attributes to any endpoint.

 ## Overview